1lann/krist-miner/README.md

 Files from Minio's SHA-256 implementation are noted at the top, and are licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Here is the list of modifications made:
 * Removed unnecessary code for Krist mining.
 * All `.s` files are left untouched.
-* All files in the cpu-miner/cpuid folder are left untouched.
+* All files in the cpu-miner/cpuid folder are taken from cpuid relevant source files, and have CPU capability variables exported.